Vijayanagara Empire: Governance

-On the battlefield, the king's commanders led the troops.
+On the battlefield, the emperor's commanders led the troops.
 The empire's war strategy rarely involved massive invasions; more often it employed small-scale methods such as attacking and destroying individual forts.
 The empire was among the first in India to use long-range artillery, which were commonly manned by foreign gunners.
-Army troops were of two types: the king's personal army directly recruited by the empire and the feudal army under each feudatory.
-King Krishnadevaraya's personal army consisted of 100,000 infantry, 20,000 cavalrymen, and over 900 elephants.
+Army troops were of two types: the emperor's personal army directly recruited by the empire and the feudal army under each feudatory.
+Emperor Krishnadevaraya's personal army consisted of 100,000 infantry, 20,000 cavalrymen, and over 900 elephants.
 The whole army was claimed to number over 1.1 million soldiers, with up to 2 million having been recorded, along with a navy led by a Navigadaprabhu (commander of the navy).
 The army recruited from all classes of society, supported by the collection of additional feudal tributes from feudatory rulers, and consisted of archers and musketeers wearing quilted tunics, shieldmen with swords and poignards in their girdles, and soldiers carrying shields so large that armour was not necessary.
 The horses and elephants were fully armoured and the elephants had knives fastened to their tusks to do maximum damage in battle.

 The capital city was dependent on water supply systems constructed to channel and store water, ensuring a consistent supply throughout the year.
 The remains of these hydraulic systems have given historians a picture of the prevailing surface water distribution methods in use at that time in the semiarid regions of South India.
 Contemporary records and notes of foreign travellers describe huge tanks constructed by labourers.
 Excavations uncovered the remains of a well-connected water distribution system existing solely within the royal enclosure and the large temple complexes (suggesting it was for the exclusive use of royalty, and for special ceremonies) with sophisticated channels using gravity and siphons to transport water through pipelines.
 In the fertile agricultural areas near the Tungabhadra River, canals were dug to guide the river water into irrigation tanks.
 These canals had sluices that were opened and closed to control the water flow.
 In other areas, the administration encouraged digging wells, which were monitored by administrative authorities.
 Large tanks in the capital city were constructed with royal patronage while smaller tanks were funded by wealthy individuals to gain social and religious merit.